 Sicily

-The island of Sicily embodies the preservation of culinary heritage of the Mediterranean and North African traditions.
+The island of Sicily highlights the culinary heritage of the Mediterranean and North African traditions.
 Rugged hills and rich volcanic soils fortify the bright flavors of the regional produce.
-The dishes have evolved over the millennia with spices, herbs, and ingredients that reflect the long tradition of trade and settlement dating back to Greek settlers before the Roman empire and adding to the greater culinary traditions of the Italian kitchen.
+The dishes have evolved over the millennia, with spices, herbs, and ingredients that reflect the long tradition of trade and settlement dating back to Greek settlers before the Roman Empire and adding to the greater culinary traditions of the Italian kitchen.

 Learn more: 6 Dishes to Try on Your Trip to Palermo